catchplay/scaffold/README.md

 ```

-4. And you can run the new project by busing:
+4. And you can run the new project by using:
 ```sh
 $ make run
 ```